BigelowLab/bigelowlab.github.io/_pages/about.md

 Computational and data science are transforming the way we study the ocean.
 The Bigelow Laboratory Data Discovery Initiative’s mission is

-**To use big data and artificial intelligence to integrate across disciplines in complex ocean systems science.**
+**To use data science to integrate across disciplines in complex ocean systems science.**

 We value
 - An interdisciplinary, collaborative approach to solving problems